swvl/linta/README.md

 | `HardcodedColorXml`     |     error     | When a hardcoded color is used in a resource file (drawables, layouts, etc.)                           |
 | `RedundantStyles`       |    warning    | When a style is created without adding any new attributes                                              |

-To see how these checks work in action, check our [sample app](https://github.com/swvl/linta/tree/main/sample).
+To see how these checks work in action, check the [generated lint report](https://github.com/swvl/linta/tree/main/sample/build/reports/lint-results-release.html) in our [sample app](https://github.com/swvl/linta/tree/main/sample).

 ## License